marcelfrey29/IU-DOCC-Project-Cloud-Computing/docs/04-Plan-Cloud-Migration.md

 ![Rehost Architecture Diagram](assets/migration-rehost.svg)

 - **Sclalability and Fit-to-Workload**:
-    - Scaling is not possible out of the box (DB must be shared and can't be part of the stack)
+    - Horizonal Scaling is not possible out of the box (DB must be shared and can't be part of the stack)
     - We have only a single instance all the time
+    - Vertical Scaling is possible (more CPU/RAM)
 - **Availability**: Single host is single point of failure, no redundancy
 - **Security**:
     - Database/Data on public facting instance (compromised host, compromised data)